angular/components/guides/creating-a-custom-stepper-using-the-cdk-stepper.md

 # Creating a custom stepper using the CDK stepper

-The [CDK stepper](https://material.angular.dev/cdk/stepper/overview) allows to build a custom stepper which you can completely style yourself without any specific Material Design styling.
+The [CDK stepper](https://material.angular.dev/cdk/stepper/overview) allows you to build a custom stepper which you can completely style yourself without any specific Material Design styling.

-In this guide, we'll learn how we can build our own custom stepper using the CDK stepper.
+In this guide, we'll learn how to build our own custom stepper using the CDK stepper.
 Here is what we'll build by the end of this guide:

 <!-- example(cdk-custom-stepper-without-form) -->